tytydraco/yessleep/out/The_history_you_know_is_a_lie.md

 You may now know them as 'Airships'.
 To modern sensibilities this would have been like seeing UFOs...
 Be 'ware, that these were not blimps or planes, rather more akin to what you see depicted now in 'fictional' media.

 It was a procession that I will never be able to forget.
 The first ship was entirely gold.
-At the bow stood a man in an ornate garb (or what I thought was at the time) waving to us with a beaming smile.
+At the bow stood a man (or what I thought was at the time) in ornate garb waving to us with a beaming smile.
 Some of my fellow Aegeans cheered.
 It was truly a spectacle.
 Beside that man was a woman, but she was not able to hide her (quickly to be revealed) disdain, unlike her companion.

 There were several of such ships that flew in tow.
 A ship which seemed to be perpetually aflame crimson and purple.
 One that was entirely platinum and cobalt, sparks of electricity jumping from a floating orb at it center, evidently a generator for the ships power.
 A stern and muscled man sat on a throne overlooking the rest of the fleet.

-Finally were the men in sets of completely silver armour flying, propelled by winged boots, their leader with staff in hand.
+Finally were the soldiers in sets of completely silver armour flying, propelled by winged boots, their leader with staff in hand.
 The ships were en route to the palace.

-Many of the men found the spectacle amusing and began to chatter excitedly.
+Many of the people found the spectacle amusing and began to chatter excitedly.
 Some, like myself were not, for we knew "Those who come for peace, don't flaunt weapons of war".

 I got to the palace just in time to confirm my fears.